Carty Salmon

-Charles Carty Salmon (27 July 186015 September 1917) was an Australian politician who served as the second Speaker of the Australian House of Representatives, in office from 1909 to 1910.
+Charles Carty Salmon (27 July 1860 – 15 September 1917) was an Australian politician who served as the second speaker of the Australian House of Representatives from 1909 to 1910.
+A member Protectionist Party for most of his career, he was the member of parliament (MP) for the division of Laanecoorie from 1901 to 1913 and the division of the Grampians from 1915 until his death in 1917.

 A doctor by profession, he began his political career in the Victorian Legislative Assembly before winning election to the House of Representatives at the inaugural 1901 federal election.
 He represented the Protectionist Party initially and then the Liberal Party, serving as Speaker for the duration of the Third Deakin Ministry.
 Salmon lost his seat in 1913, but returned to the House at a by-election in 1915.
 He died in office two years later.

 Early life

 Salmon was born at Amherst, Victoria on 27 July 1860 to English-born parents: storekeeper Frederick Browne Salmon and Susannah Carty, née Arnell, both English born.
 Charles Salmon prospered as a storekeeper and became a grazier in the Talbot district, and Susannah's brother was head of a tobacco importing and manufacturing company.
-After matriculating from Scotch College, Melbourne he worked briefly with both his father and his uncle, but not liking either employment he enrolled in medicine at the University of Melbourne in 1886, living at Trinity College.
+After matriculating from Melbourne Grammar School he worked briefly with both his father and his uncle, but not liking either employment he enrolled in medicine at the University of Melbourne in 1886, living at Trinity College.
 Here he learnt the arts of rowing and debating.
 After three years study in Melbourne he completed his medical training at the Edinburgh Medical School, making time for tours of England and the continent.

 Carty Salmon, as he was commonly known, registered as a doctor in Melbourne in 1891, and entered practice at South Yarra.
 He was honorary surgeon for the South Yarra Relief Committee where he met Alfred Deakin, and the two men formed a lifelong friendship.
 The medical profession also proved not to be to his taste.

 Colonial politics

-Salmon won an 1893 by-election for the Victorian Legislative Assembly seat of Talbot and Avoca as an independent, His biographer writes that 'Immediately he abandoned medicine for politics and soon identified with the Deakinite liberal causes of anti-sweating legislation, a shorter working week and a high tariff' He was a minister without portfolio, and subsequently minister for public instruction and commissioner for trade and customs, in Allan McLean's government from 1899–1900.
+Salmon won an 1893 by-election for the Victorian Legislative Assembly seat of Talbot and Avoca as an independent, His biographer writes that 'Immediately he abandoned medicine for politics and soon identified with the Deakinite liberal causes of anti-sweating legislation, a shorter working week and a high tariff' He was a minister without portfolio, and subsequently Minister of Public Instruction and commissioner for trade and customs, in Allan McLean's government from 1899–1900.